Jean's Bible Study Topics of the New Testament

 1Cor 15,1-4

-· (86b) Thy kingdom come Ø Belief Ø Treating the knowledge of God as fact Ø Believing is the result of the resurrection
+(86b) Thy kingdom come >> Belief >> Treating the knowledge of God as fact >> Believing is the result of the resurrection

-· (106d) Thy kingdom come Ø Hearing from God Ø Attaining the hearing ear Ø Knowing the sound of His voice Ø God speaks from the Scriptures – It is nice to have a passage in the Bible that for the record succinctly spells out exactly what we believe.
-It is of first importance that we understand Jesus Christ died for our sins according to the Scriptures.
-Without the Scriptures we wouldn’t know that Jesus was buried and was raised on the third day.
-The written word is our source of knowledge, which is how we know that after He was raised He appeared to more that 500 people at one time, and he also appeared to James, and to all the apostles.
-Last of all, as one untimely born, He appeared also the Paul, who is now exonerating the Scriptures, showing its importance to our faith.
-We receive this knowledge from someone who believed before us, who in turn received it from someone before them and so on.
-It is not dependent on our memories to pass it aurally as was the case for so many thousands of years before and after the Scriptures.
-The written word of God was dedicated only to the most important pieces of knowledge.
+(106d) Thy kingdom come >> Faith >> Hearing from God >> Attaining the hearing ear >> Knowing the sound of His voice >> God speaks from the Scriptures – It is nice to have a passage in the Bible that for the record succinctly spells out exactly what we believe.
+Without the Scriptures we wouldn’t know about Jesus, that He died for our sins, that He was buried and was raised on the third day.
+The written word is our source of knowledge about these things.
+Without it these events would have been lost or distorted in time, but reading the Scriptures we know that after He was raised He appeared to more that 500 people at one time, and he also appeared to James, and to all the apostles.
+Last of all, as one untimely born, He appeared also the Paul, who is now exonerating the the Old Testament, which was the only Scriptures at the time, showing its importance to our faith.
+Jesus' entire ministry was prophesied centuries before it came to pass.
+God did not entrust His knowledge to memory, passing it to the next generation orally as was the case for so many other cultures throughout the millennia but committed it to paper.
 It needed a system of writing and storage to protect its accuracy and the material once penned.
-Throughout the Old Testament it was the ministry of the Levitical priesthood, which was one of the tribes of Israel, who cared for the nation’s religion.
-The written word is much like the hardware of a computer, that without it you do not have a computer.
-The software is the Holy Spirit, who makes our faith work, and gives us a miraculous relationship with the Father though Christ, whose ministry is founded squarely upon the written word of God.
+Throughout the Old Testament it was the ministry of the Levitical priesthood, one of the tribes of Israel, who cared for the nation’s religion.
 Paul here is showing its importance, giving us a bulleted list of all the purposes the Scriptures serve.
-It is the gospel that Paul preached to save the Corinthian Church in the first place.
-It is the foundation upon which we all stand in our salvation, believing in the blood sacrifice of our Lord and Savior Jesus Christ for the remission of our sins.
+It is the gospel that Paul preached to save those who believe.
+It is the foundation upon which we all stand, believing in the blood sacrifice of our Lord and Savior Jesus Christ for the remission of our sins, and the written word is the basis of the Holy Spirit's ministry, who makes our faith work, and gives us a miraculous relationship with the Father though Christ.
+See also: Bible prophecy; 1Cor 15-4; 39a / Bible (Source of our knowledge of God); Heb 5,11-14; 4c

 1Cor 15-1,2

-· (107d) Thy kingdom come Ø Truth Ø Word creates faith Ø Believing the word creates faith
+(107d) Thy kingdom come >> Faith >> Hearing from God >> Word creates faith >> Believing the word creates faith

-· (137d) Temple Ø Building the temple (with hands) Ø Jesus is the foundation of God’s favor in our lives
+(137d) Temple >> Building the temple (with hands) >> Jesus is the foundation of God’s favor in our lives

-· (207c) Salvation Ø God makes promises on His terms Ø Eternal security? Ø You will perish if you do not overcome
+(207c) Salvation >> God makes promises on His terms >> Eternal security? >> God will accept you into His heaven if you overcome >> Overcome temptation to give up the faith

 1Cor 15-1

-· (149f) Witness Ø Validity of Jesus Christ Ø Works of the church bear witness to Jesus Ø Evangelism Ø Preaching the word to the world Ø The gospel of the kingdom -- This verse goes with verses 11&12
+(149fa) Witness >> Validity of Jesus Christ >> Works of the Church bear witness to Jesus >> Evangelism >> Preaching the word to the world >> The gospel of the kingdom >> Preach the gospel of salvation -- This verse goes with verses 11&12

 1Cor 15-2

-· (170k) Works of the devil Ø Manifestations of the devil Ø Outward appearance Ø Vanity Ø Vain effort Ø Effort frustrated by failure
+(170k) Works of the devil >> Manifestations of the devil >> Outward appearance >> Vanity >> Vain effort >> Effort frustrated by failure

-· (232i) Kingdom of God Ø Pursuing the kingdom Ø Seeking the kingdom Ø Embrace (Jesus during the storm) Ø Take hold of the hope of His purpose
+(232i) Kingdom of God >> Pursuing the kingdom >> Seeking the kingdom >> Embrace (Jesus during the storm) >> Take hold of the hope of His purpose

 1Cor 15,3-8

-· (248j) Priorities Ø God’ s preeminence Ø Values Ø The Highest Values Ø Top Priority
+(248j) Priorities >> God’ s preeminence >> Values >> The Highest Values >> Top Priority

 1Cor 15-3,4

-· (141g) Witness Ø Validity of Jesus Christ Ø Old Testament bears witness to the new Ø It bears witness to Jesus Ø Prophesy about Jesus’ resurrection
+(141g) Witness >> Validity of Jesus Christ >> Old Testament bears witness to the new >> It bears witness to Jesus >> Prophesy about Jesus’ resurrection

 1Cor 15-4